Writing for Humans in an Algorithm’s World

 The SEO Trap

 It’s easy to fall into the trap of writing only for algorithms — especially with new changes in search habits and the potential shift to zero-click search.
-We’ve all seen copy that’s stuffed with keywords, optimized to the point of losing its voice.
+We’ve all seen copy that’s stuffed with keywords, optimized to the point of sounding unnatural.
+Sometimes Google punishes content like this, and sometimes it slips through the Google crawlers' claws and ranks well.
 It may rank or be cited in AI overviews, but it rarely resonates.
-The danger is that a brand ends up sounding robotic or generic — exactly the opposite of what builds trust and community.
+The danger is that a brand ends up sounding robotic — exactly the opposite of what builds trust and community.

-On the flip side, ignoring search and writing purely for voice can leave great work unseen.
-A beautifully written webpage that never gets discovered isn’t serving its purpose.
-Copywriting has to walk that fine-line between creative expression and discoverability.
+On the other side, ignoring SEO best practices (which now includes GEO and AEO) and writing purely for narrative can leave great work unseen.
+A beautifully written webpage that makes users laugh, think, or act — but never gets discovered — isn’t serving its purpose.
+Web copywriting has to walk that fine-line between creative expression and discoverability.

 The Rise of AI